TongHan96/GAME/readme.md

 ## GAME Training Script Configuration

-This section outlines the various configuration options available for the GAMEw Training Script.
+This section outlines the various configuration options available for the GAME Training Script.
 These options allow for customizing the training process, model performance thresholds, and other operational parameters.

 **Command-Line Arguments:**